-My mission as an educator was to save students from the tyranny of the worksheet.
-We would read stories and have lively class discussions.
-Students would just soak it all up and turn it into their own stories.
+I believed my mission as an educator was to save students from the tyranny of the worksheet.
+Instead, we would read stories and have lively discussions.
+My students would absorb my passion for literature, and their writing skills would grow naturally.

 This was the first of many “cold shower” moments in my teaching career.
 Those times when you believe so hard something will be amazing, only to find that you’re the only one who thinks so.

-Over the years, I taught a range of subjects and grade levels.
-But I remained committed to hands-on learning, including projects and collaborative inquiry.
-While this approach engaged many students, for some, it presented a challenging transition.
+Over the years, I remained committed to student-centered learning.
+As I taught different subjects and grade levels, I always made sure to include projects and collaborative learning experiences.
+While the inquiry-based approach was highly engaging for many students, for others, it presented a challenging transition.

-But the “blank page” was scary and overwhelming.
+For my less adventurous learners, the “blank page” didn’t represent freedom.
+The blank page was scary and overwhelming.
 They had spent years in an aquarium.
 I was dropping them into the ocean and exclaiming, “Swim little fishes!”
-But I wasn’t preparing them for the challenges of navigating the open seas.
+But I hadn’t prepared them for the challenges of navigating the open seas.

 On the surface, graphic organizers and worksheets are a lot alike.
 Some educators even use the terms interchangeably.
 But there are some key differences that make graphic organizers better suited to hands-on learning.